Couple who hesitated on vaccination share story of having Covid-19 - KTVZ

 Bunch, now recovery at home, says she felt helpless.
 “You have no control.”

-The state’s health department estimates that more than 70 percent of the virus in the state is the more infectious — possibly more dangerous — Delta variant.
+The state’s health department estimates that more than 70% of the virus in the state is the more infectious — possibly more dangerous — Delta variant.

 That variant, first identified in India, accounted for 51.7% of all new Covid-19 infections in the country over the two weeks that ended Saturday, the US Centers for Disease Control and Prevention has estimated.